anagha-microsoft/databricks-workshops/general-workshop/docs/1-provisioning-guide/ProvisioningGuide.md

 Provision a Cosmos DB account in #1, a database and 3 collections - one for batch load, one for stream ingest and one for streaming computations.<br>
 Complete step 1, 2 and 3 from the link - https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-get-started

-## 11. Provision Azure IoT Hub
-Provision Azure IoT hub instance in #1.<br>
-Complete steps from the link - h

-## 12. Provision Azure IoT hub device simulator
+## 11. Provision Azure IoT hub device simulator (this will provision Azure IoT hub automatically)
-...
+The instructions are at - https://github.com/anagha-microsoft/databricks-workshops/blob/master/iot/docs/Provisioning-1-AzureIoT.md.
+Ensure you provision into the same resource group.

-## 13. Provision Azure Data Factory v2
+## 12. Provision Azure Data Factory v2
 Provision Azure Data Factory v2 instance in #1.<br>
 Complete steps 1-9 from the link - https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal#create-a-data-factory